Cervical Disc Surgery: Disc Replacement or Fusion?

 Artificial cervical disc replacement

 With cervical fusion surgery, the surgeon removes the damaged disc and places a bone graft (which is taken either from the patient's hip or from a cadaver) in the space between the vertebrae.
 The bone graft will eventually fuse to the vertebrae above and below it.
 A metal plate may be screwed into the vertebrae above and below the graft to hold the bone in place while it heals and fuses with the vertebrae.
-Discectomy with cervical fusion can help relieve the pain of spinal disc disease.
+Discectomy with cervical fusion can often help relieve the pain of spinal disc disease.
 The only caveat is that after the surgery, many people find that they lose some degree of movement in their neck.